 Patrick is a defiantly odd film, and most certainly not for everyone.
 Flight of the Conchorcds star Jermaine Clement turns up as Dustin Apollo, a passing rock-star hoping for some quiet time, and using the same artfully-posed guitar technique that Peter Sellers once used to cover his dignity in A Shot in the Dark.
 But although Clement’s performance is broadly drawn, Patrick isn’t a comedy, or if it is, it’s in the dark tragi-comedy vein of Lars von Trier’s The Idiots.
 Instead, it’s a parable about societal distrust, as Patrick’s hammer turns out to have been used for a real attack, and the handyman has to find the real culprit to clear his name.

 Perhaps the audience has to self-select for a film like this, but if you can handle the concept, Patrick plays out in a way that’s actually quite compelling.
 Even if the sight of various human bodies undressed might seem unappetising, the viewer eventually settles down to focus on the actual story, which has a satisfying resolution that makes the journey worthwhile.
 Easily-offended viewers should beware, but this is a neat addition to the growing Anti-Worlds catalogue, and should help develop a cult following.

 Thanks to Zoe Flower and Anti-Worlds for advance access to this title.

-Patrick is streamable in the Uk from Nov 20th 2020.
+Patrick is out now (Jan 2022) on blu-rayin the UK.
 Link and trailer below.